 The Gamma Zeta Chapter of ATO was founded at the University of Illinois in 1895 and with over 120 members on campus and over 2,000 alumni we are one of the largest, oldest and most prestigious fraternities at Illinois as well.

-However, when you think of joining a fraternity, the first thing to come to mind is often social… parties… fun!!
+However, when you think of joining a fraternity, the first thing to come to mind is often social… parties…fun!!
 And, the ATO’s can party with the best of them.
 We have an active and creative social schedule and we have a lot of fun.
-But, that’s not why you should join ATO.
-You can get the social aspect of fraternity life at a lot of different places.
+But that’s not why you should join ATO.
+You can fulfill your social needs at a lot of different places on campus.
 We offer something very different.

-As you consider whether to join a fraternity and if so, which one, here are some questions that we think you should seriously consider?
+As you consider whether to join a fraternity and if so, which one, there are some important aspects to consider.

 Alpha Tau Omega is known as “America’s Leadership Fraternity”.
 The LeaderShape Institute, Inc. was created in 1986 by Alpha Tau Omega, and is considered one of the country’s premier leadership development training programs available to college students and young professionals.

 Each summer the Illinois Gamma Zeta Chapter of ATO sends a team of officers to the ATO National “Leadershape Institute” for a week long leadership development program.
 This trip is funded with a scholarship endowed by ATO Gamma Zeta alumni.

 We recruit leaders.
 We teach leadership development and we deliberately promote and encourage leadership opportunities within the fraternity and across the University of Illinois Campus.

 Over our 120 years at the University of Illinois ATO has left a mark of leadership on the Illinois campus unmatched by any other fraternity.
 Read this article that describes sixteen familiar campus landmarks which are either named after or have realized significant influence of ATOs including Memorial Stadium, the Union and the State Farm Center.